fahim-sikder/TransFusion/README.md

-# TransFusion
+# TransFusion: Generating Long, High Fidelity Time Series using Diffusion Models with Transformers

-This is the official repository for the paper "TransFusion: Generating Long, High Fidelity Time Series using Diffusion Models with Transformers"
+The code and supplementary documents will soon be uploaded!